 Signal Mirror Tips

 Signal mirrors don’t only work in the sunlight – they can also be used to reflect moonlight and serve the same purpose.
-Additionally, several of the metallic or mirrored pieces from the phone (if your phone has several) can be “glued” together onto a piece of bark with tree sap to make a larger signal mirror.
+Additionally, several metallic or mirrored pieces from the phone (if your phone has several) can be “glued” together onto a piece of bark with tree sap to make a larger signal mirror.

 Using Parts to Ignite a Fire